Feora1343/pean_solution_stack/README.md

-# pean_solution_stack
+# sean_solution_stack
-This is a folder structure template that people can use to create skeleton for a PEAN stack solution.
+This is a folder structure template that people can use to create skeleton for a SEAN stack solution.
 We assume you have the necessary prereq's installed and running on your machine(s) of choice before you use this template.

-While this generates a skeleton file structure as well as necessary files to setup a PEAN server, it is your responsibility to make sure that the necessary links and sources are coded correctly.
+While this generates a skeleton file structure as well as necessary files to setup a SEAN server, it is your responsibility to make sure that the necessary links and sources are coded correctly.

 It is **highly recommended** that you not fork this repo, but instead `git clone` this repo instead so you can `git pull` to get updates.
 Alternatively you can also download the repo as a zip file.